ansys/pyensight/doc/source/calc_functions.rst

     * - :math:`{\mu }_{w}`
       - dynamic viscosity of the fluid at the wall

-        May be spatially and/or temporarily varying quantity (usually a constant).
+        (may be spatially and/or temporarily varying quantity, usually a constant)

     * - :math:`n`
       - distance profiled normal to the wall